Skip to Content

 Holyrood Palace

 Once you’re finished at Edinburgh Castle you can make your way down the Royal Mile to Holyrood Palace.
-It’s a beautiful building that is the Queen’s official residence in Scotland.
+It’s a beautiful building that is the official royal residence in Scotland.

 You can go inside and take a look around, which is well worth doing as the Palace has a lot of history.
-It was once home to Mary Queen of Scots and James V.
+It was once home to Mary Queen of Scots and James V and is now the official Scottish residence of the monarch.

 The remains of the 12th-century Holyrood Abbey can also be found on the palace grounds and you can take a look into the Royal Vaults which contain the remains of James V.